 Now let’s return to the concept of information hiding, and how it applies in object-oriented languages.

 Unanticipated changes in state are a major source of errors in programs.
 Again, think back to the EPIC source code we looked at earlier.
-It may have seemed unusual now, but it used a common pattern from the early days of programming, where all the variables the program used were declared in one spot, and were global in scope (i.e. any part of the program could reassign any of those variables).
+It may seem unusual now, but it used a common pattern from the early days of programming, where all the variables the program used were declared in one spot, and were global in scope (i.e. any part of the program could reassign any of those variables).

 If we consider the program as a state machine, that means that any part of the program code could change any part of the program state.
 Provided those changes were intended, everything works fine.
 But if the wrong part of the state was changed problems would ensue.